btarifi10/FundiStudyCoordinator/documentation/adrs/ADR 17 - Action and Action Log Tables Design.md

 ## Date:
 17 June 2021

 ## Status:
 Accepted

 ## Context:
-The action and action log relational tables are required for the storage of the passive monitoring of the users' activities.
+The action and action log tables are required for the storage of the passive monitoring of the users' activities.
 The key consideration used when making the database design decisions are:

 * The list of actions may be adjusted in the future, and so the database must be able to handle the expansion of the list to other possible actions
 * Each group chat will have the ability to view the activities carried out by other members in the same group.

 ## Decision:
 Given the current functionality, we have decided to log the following actions: